-Following a diet that was created to simulate the eating habits of people who lived over 10,000 years ago is not only unhealthy, but irrational.
+Following a diet of what our ancestors ate that was created to simulate the eating habits of people who lived over 10,000 years ago, is not only unhealthy, but irrational.
 While our DNA is unchanged, the world we live in is quite different.
 Furthermore, we don’t live in a time of famine, disease, and constant war that our distant relatives were forced to endure.

 The USDA and its conspirators have manipulated food to the extent that it resembles very little of what our ancestors ate.
 With our genetically modified soybeans and corn, pink slime, and test-tube meat, we can’t compare our eating situation to that of ancient people.